-- ☑ Enough room exists for installation and maintenance. - ☑ Enough room exists for the connecting the pipe and drainpipe. - ☑ The ceiling is horizontal and its structure can sustain the weight of the indoor unit. - ☑ The air inlet and outlet are not blocked. - ☑ The airflow can fill the entire room. - ☑ There is no direct radiation from heaters.
+- ☑ Enough room exists for installation and maintenance. - ☑ Enough room exists for the connecting pipe and drainpipe. - ☐ The ceiling is horizontal and its structure can sustain the weight of the indoor unit. - ☐ The air inlet and outlet are not impeded. - ☐ The airflow can fill the entire room. - ☐ There is no direct radiation from heaters. - Models with a cooling capacity of 9000Btu to 18000Btu only apply to one room.